Shena Simon Campus

-(Evening - 2 years)
+(Part Time Non Released - 2 years)

 This diploma is the core qualification needed to gain entry into the counselling profession and to become a professional counsellor.
 Throughout this qualification students will advance their knowledge of counselling theories, skills, ethical, professional and legal issues and personal development.